finos/FDC3/docs/api-bridging/ref/raiseIntent.md

 [Message Exchange Type](../spec#individual-message-exchanges): **Request Multiple Response (single)**

-For Desktop Agent Bridging, a `fdc3.raiseIntent` call MUST always pass a `app: AppIdentifier` argument to target the intent.
-If a target `app` is not passed, then the `findIntent` message exchange should be used to collect options for the local resolver to use (note that Desktop Agents MAY also support the deprecated `raiseIntent` signature that uses the app `name` field by using the `findIntent` message exchange to attempt to resolve the `name` to an `AppIdentifier`).
+For Desktop Agent Bridging, a `raiseIntent` message exchange MUST always pass a `app: AppIdentifier` argument to target the intent.
+Further, if no `instanceId` is set in the `AppIdentifier` in the message then it should be interpreted to mean *'spawn a new instance of the target application'*.
+A local API call would normally defer to a resolver UI or similar if there are multiple options for resolving a specified app id (existing instances + spawning a new one), whereas this message exchange assumes that resolution has already taken place on the source Desktop Agent and either a new instance or existing instance selected as the target.

+Hence, if a target [`AppIdentifier`](/api/ref/Types#appidentifier) is not passed in the original API call, then the `findIntent` message exchange should be used to collect options for the local resolver to use.
 Once an option has been selected (for example because there is only one option, or because the user selected an option in a local intent resolver UI), the `raiseIntent` message exchange may then be used (if a remote option was selected as the resolution) to raise the intent.

 e.g. An application with appId `agentA-app1` makes the following API call: